-Something else I’ve noticed as I travel is that everybody has their own journaling system.
-You will experience a destination or adventure different than I will.
+You will most certainly see and experience a destination different than I will.
 You will also have a different preference for how you want to remember it.

 There are so many different methods, which is why there are so many different kinds of travel journals.
 Don’t look at this list of the best travel journals and best travel journal apps and get overwhelmed.